sarajuliefrajtova/english-for-designer/work/index.md

 <br>
 #GrapicDesign #ConceptualDesign
 #### 3. Digital course Revma v Klidu (Rheumatism on chill)
-Digital motivational and educational course for the people who are being treated for rheumatic diseases.
+:star: Digital motivational and educational course for the people who are being treated for rheumatic diseases.
 Project led by the non-profit organization Revma Liga ČR together with the volunteer organization Česko.Digital (Czech.Digital)
 <br>
 #UXDesign #UIDesign